cgabriel5/monitorjs/README.md

 monitor.set("path1.path2", 12);
 ```

+<a name="conditions-object"></a>
-**Note**: A `conditions` object should be used when trying to modify the object via the `set` and `trigger` methods from within the `controller` or attached path listeners using the `on` method.
+**Note**: A `conditions` object should be used when trying to modify the object from within the `controller` or attached path listeners using the `on` method via the `set`, `trigger`, and `unset` methods.
 The conditions object serves to hold flags which, depending on your codes logic, allow for certain object modifications to run.
-For example, when you pass in a certain flag inside the `conditions` object you can have the code return.
+For example, when you pass in a certain flag inside the `conditions` object you can have the code return and skip the change entirely. _This is mainly done to prevent circular/loop errors_.

 ```js
 // set the "path1.path2" to 12 + add a conditions object